bl-mirrotron/bl-mirrotron.github.io/README.md

   - Pump hours
   - Pump cycles

-<p></p><p style="text-align:center;font-size: large;"><span style="font-weight: bold;color: green;">FigureXXX. </span> <span style="font-style: italic;">Vacuum system layout</span></p>
+<p></p><p style="text-align:center;font-size: large;"><span style="font-weight: bold;color: green;">Figure 5. </span> <span style="font-style: italic;">Vacuum system layout</span></p>
 <div style="width:100%;text-align:center;"><img width="100%" style="border-style:solid;border-color:#1c6e97;" src="doc/VacuumLayout.png"/></div><br>

 ## Cooling system
 The RFQ will dissipate energy at an average rate of 15kW when running at peak RF power and  5% duty factor.
 To keep the remove this energy, two water chillers supply cooling water to the upstream (inlet) and downstream (outlet) ends of the RFQ.
 The cooling water flows into headers that split the cooling to various cooling channels built into the RFQ.
 Control of the water chillers is manual and not part of the control system.

-However to ensure that water is flowing at the correct flow rate and temperature, a separate temperature monitor and flow monitor is mounted on each cooling channel on each header as shown in FigureXXX.
-On top of each header, as shown in FigureXXX,  are mounted custom built Blinky-Lite<sup>TM</sup> trays that measure and report the temperature and flow through each cooling channel to the control system.
+However to ensure that water is flowing at the correct flow rate and temperature, a separate temperature monitor and flow monitor is mounted on each cooling channel on each header as shown in Figure 6.
+On top of each header, as shown in Figure 7,  are mounted custom built Blinky-Lite<sup>TM</sup> trays that measure and report the temperature and flow through each cooling channel to the control system.

 Details about the cooling monitor system software and electronics can be found at:
 * <a href="https://docs.bl-mirrotron.com/mirrotron-rfq-temp-tray-inlet/">Inlet temperature tray</a>